Vinec (Mladá Boleslav District)

 Vinec is a municipality and village in Mladá Boleslav District in the Central Bohemian Region of the Czech Republic.
 It has about 300 inhabitants.

+Etymology

+The name is derived from either vinice ('vineyard') or the adjective vinný (related to grapevine).

 Geography

 Vinec is located about 3 km southwest of Mladá Boleslav and 40 km northeast of Prague.
 It lies in an agricultural landscape in the Jizera Table.
 The highest point is at 290 m above sea level.
 The municipality is situated on the right bank of the Jizera River.

 History

 The first written mention of Vinec is from 1352, but the site was probably inhabited as early as 1165, as this date is found on the local church.
 In the 14th century, the village was owned by Markvart of Zvířetice, then it was sold to lords of Michalovice.
 The Vančura of Řehnice family acquired Vinec in the 15th century.
 In the first half of the 17th century, the Waldstein family bought the village and joined it to the Dobrovice estate.